alleaffengaffen/.github/profile/README.md

 Mono-Repo approach, if you are interested, see my [banana](https://github.com/alleaffengaffen/banana) repo and have fun reading short docs with a lot of typos ;).

+## Other projecs

+Oh and there are some more repos from a trial with Cluster-API, but that's currently on hold until CAPI has evolved a bit more.